godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Spells/Spells Database/Technosophy/Conjure Simple Weaponry.md

 |  Duration     |     1 minute           |
 | Traits |    [[Construct]], [[Material\|Material-Scrap]], [[Metal]]            |
 > ###### *Details*
 > You assemble scraps into a temporary weapon.
 Pick a Simple weapon.
-You create that weapon, which lasts for the duration, except you choose what damage type it does and it gains the [[Magical]] trait.
+You create that weapon, which lasts for the duration, except you choose what damage type (it cannot be **true**) it does and it gains the [[Magical]] trait.